 The final missions dump Swan and his allies deep in enemy territory.
 Your pursuers are, in order: The Turnbull ACs, the police, the Furies, and the Rogues.

 Scary Black Man: Big Moe, the hulking boss of Harlem's Boppers.
-Except for Luther himself, he's the hardest opponent in the game to beat.
+Except for Virgil, he's the hardest opponent in the game to beat.

 Scoring Points: If you plan to unlock everything, then prepare to do a lot to score points.
 The first Flashback mission, "Roots", is especially notable on this, as you'll have to do a lot of object bashing, mugging and fighting before you even meet the Satan's Mothers if you even want to get close to the goal of 9,000 points.